-MBA Reapplication Essay questions are loud and clear: How have you improved your profile since your last application?
-Unlike other essays, re-applicant essay clearly asks to show improvement i.e. the skills and experiences you have gained since the last time you have applied.
+MBA Reapplication Essay questions are loud and clear: "How have you improved your profile since your last application?"
+Unlike other essays, the MBA re-application essay clearly asks candidates to delineate the areas in which they have improved i.e. the skills and experiences that the candidate has gained since the last application.

 MBA Reapplication Essay: Things to consider before you reapply

-Team player skills
+Team player skills,

 Candidates should engage in projects which lay emphasis on leadership skills and team spirit.
 Participation in various clubs promoting communication skills as well as devising soft skill development plans suitable to the candidate are a good option for displaying improvement in areas required for a successful MBA applicant.

 An updated CV or Resume with added qualifications and achievements is essential for MBA reapplication.